Quantum magnonics: when magnon spintronics meets quantum information science: Non-Hermitian physics and symmetry

 {\it Pseudo-Hermiticity and higher-order EPs.} A cavity magnonic system without $\mathcal{PT}$ symmetry but obeying pseudo-Hermiticity supports higher-order (e.g., third-order) EPs \cite{ZhangPRB2019}.
 As an example, Zhang et al. considered a system consisting of two lossy YIG spheres coupled to a gain microwave cavity, as shown in Fig. \ref{Zhang2017-2}(a).
 The non-Hermitian Hamiltonian of the hybrid system reads

 in which the Kittel frequencies of the YIG spheres are denoted by $\omega_{1,2}$, and their losses with parameters $\gamma_{1,2}>0$.
 The gain cavity has resonant frequency $\omega_c$ and a gain coefficient $\kappa_g>0$.
 Such a ternary system does not respect $\mathcal{PT}$ symmetry but can exhibit a real spectrum as well as second- and third-order EPs [see Figs. \ref{Zhang2017-2}(b)-(e)].
 The eigenfrequencies of the system are obtained by solving the determinant $\mathrm{Det}(\hat{\mathcal{H}}_\mathrm{eff}-\Omega I)=0$.
-One can derive the following constraints
+According to the spectrum property of the pseudo-Hermitian Hamiltonian, the complex-conjugate equation $\mathrm{Det}(\hat{\mathcal{H}}_\mathrm{eff}^*-\Omega I)=0$ should have the same solutions.
+By comparing the corresponding coefficients of these two polynomial equations, one can derive the following constraints

 where $\Delta_{1(2)}=\omega_{1(2)}-\omega_c$ is the frequency detuning.
 Requiring pseudo-Hermiticity means ensuring that the total gain and loss are balanced in the whole system as indicated by Eq. (\ref{constrains}a).
 For convenience, one can introduce the ratio of losses and couplings $\eta=\gamma_1/\gamma_2$ and $\delta=g_2/g_1$.
 It is found that the detunings should satisfy $\Delta_2=-\eta\Delta_1$ according to Eq. (\ref{constrains}b).
 The last constraint Eq. (\ref{constrains}c) leads to a minimal coupling strength $g_\text{min}$ to achieve an entirely real spectrum of the system.
 The emergence of the third-order EP thus does not require identical cavity-magnon couplings and magnon losses.